 - How did Analytic Vision get started?

-- What did I accomplish or did well, at least in the beginning?
+- What did I accomplish or do well, at least in the face?

 - What did I do wrong in the beginning?